Depth charge: Delivery mechanisms

 The K-gun, standardized in 1942, replaced the Y-gun as the primary depth charge projector.
 The K-guns fired one depth charge at a time and could be mounted on the periphery of a ship's deck, thus freeing valuable centerline space.
 Four to eight K-guns were typically mounted per ship.
 The K-guns were often used together with stern racks to create patterns of six to ten charges.
-In all cases, the attacking ship needed to be moving above a certain speed or it would be damaged by the force of its own weapons.
+In all cases, the attacking ship needed to be moving fast enough to get out of the danger zone before the charges exploded.

 Depth charges could also be dropped from an aircraft against submarines.
-At the start of World War II, Britain's primary aerial anti-submarine weapon was the 100 lb anti-submarine bomb but this was too light to be effective.
-To replace it, the Royal Navy's 450 lb Mark VII depth charge was modified for aerial use by the addition of a streamlined nose fairing and stabilising fins on the tail, which then entered service in 1941 as the Mark VII Airborne DC.
-Other designs would follow in 1942.
+At the start of World War II, Britain's primary aerial anti-submarine weapon was the 100 lb anti-submarine bomb, but it was too light to be effective.
+To replace it, the Royal Navy's 450 lb Mark VII depth charge was modified for aerial use by the addition of a streamlined nose fairing and stabilising fins on the tail; it entered service in 1941 as the Mark VII Airborne DC.
+Other designs followed in 1942.

-Experiencing the same problems as the RAF with ineffective anti-submarine bombs, Captain Birger Ek of Finnish Air Force squadron LeLv 6 contacted a navy friend to use Finnish Navy depth charges from aircraft which led to his unit's Tupolev SB bombers being modified in early 1942 to carry depth charges.
+Experiencing the same problems as the RAF with ineffective anti-submarine bombs, Captain Birger Ek of Finnish Air Force squadron LeLv 6 contacted a navy friend to use Finnish Navy depth charges from aircraft, which led to his unit's Tupolev SB bombers being modified in early 1942 to carry depth charges.

-Later depth charges would be developed specifically for aerial use.
+Later depth charges for dedicated aerial use were developed.
 These are still useful today and remain in use, particularly for shallow-water situations where a homing torpedo may not be effective.
 Depth charges are especially useful for "flushing the prey" in the event of a diesel submarine hiding on the bottom.